Building a Sales Enablement Framework

 Technology

-Sales teams — and in medium to high maturity organizations, sales operations teams— set shared goals for everyone involved in sales enablement.
+Sales teams — and in medium to high-maturity organizations, sales operations teams — set shared goals for everyone involved in sales enablement.

 These teams are ultimately responsible for monitoring sales training and enablement performance and overseeing processes to remove roadblocks, address knowledge gaps, and help sales teams be effective.

-3. Marketing teams
+Marketing

 Our team works with organizations of all sizes to help them shore up their sales enablement processes.